azure-experience/az-arm-advance-templates/README.md

 At times, there will be a need to create a complex azure resource which interfaces (either directly or indirectly) with other az resources.
 Its important to know the **"sequential-order-of-creation"** to help create first the independent resource & then the dependent resource for the right execution.

-For ex: look at creation of a simple VM (see diagram below). **VM Creation** depends on 2 main components: _Storage Account_ & _Network-Interface-Card_.
-NIC itself depends on _Public IP Address & "Virtual Network_ to be ready & online before it can be instantiated.
-And lastly VNet depends entirely on a uniform "incoming/outgoing traffic" ruleset, namely: _Network Security Groups"_ which can be safely attached to its Subnet during VM creation (its recommended to attach NSG to subnet to homogenize the traffic security of VM's).
+For ex: look at creation of a simple VM (see diagram below).

+a. **VM Creation** depends on 2 main components: _Storage Account_ & _Network-Interface-Card_

+b.
+NIC itself depends on _Public IP Address & "Virtual Network_ to be ready & online before it can be instantiated

+c.
+And lastly VNet depends entirely on a uniform "incoming/outgoing traffic" ruleset, namely: _Network Security Groups"_ which can be safely attached to its Subnet during VM creation

 ![](imgs/b-vm-creation-workflow.png)